Ukraine: Sexist comments on Chinese social media trigger backlash | DW | 08.03.2022

 "Although this incident is mainly the opinion of some netizens, if the Chinese government does not deal with it properly, it will also indirectly affect its image," Teng added.

-Wang from HRW says China's censorship regime isn't always quick to act when it comes to dealing with sensitive isssues.
+Wang from HRW said China's censorship regime isn't always quick to act when it comes to dealing with sensitive issues.

 "The Chinese government assigns specific staff to monitor celebrity accounts, but even when they are proactive in censoring online content, there could still be some unexpected issues that can make it hard for them to always respond in a timely manner," said Wang.